 You can find out which one’s which because a dry scalp will have looser white flakes.
 On the other hand, dandruff is yellow-ish and sticks to the scalp more.

-4. Learn How to Make Moisturizer for Seborrheic Dermatitis on the Scalp
+4. Determine the Right Moisturizer for Seborrheic Dermatitis on the Scalp

 Certain skin conditions, like seborrheic dermatitis, might need more specific instructions when it comes to figuring out which products work for them.